UBC-MDS/introduction-machine-learning/chapters/en/module8.md

 ```

 **Question 1**
-For which feature does an increased value, push the prediction away from the `Other` class?
+For which feature does increasing its value always push the prediction away from the `Other` class??

 <choice id="1">